canguru-solutions/cap-exercises/07/README.md

 ### 4. Add course related annotations

-In the webapp folder, we will a 'fiori-service.cds' file that contains the UI of our course application.
+Next to the webapp folder, we will create a 'fiori-service.cds' file that contains the UI of our course application.

 Open the file and add following annotations: